 The engaged practitioner position

-Applied to research, the Teaching profession needs to recognise that both academia and practitioners have value and are needed in order for sustained, steady progress.
-In theory, they are each able to conduct research independently of one another, but …
+Applied to research, the teaching profession needs to recognise that both academia and practitioners have value and are needed in order for sustained, steady progress.
+In theory, they are each able to conduct research independently of one another, but without access to each other’s knowledge and resources, research produced is in danger of becoming relevant only to certain sectors or within a given setting.
+More Teacher agency is certainly a good step but it will not be of use without the support and expertise of those with experience in the HE sector.

-Kieran Dhunna Halliwell is a primary Teacher currently based in Milton Keynes.
+Kieran Dhunna Halliwell is a Primary Teacher currently based in Milton Keynes.
 She likes to explore different approaches to education and has undertaken research projects.
-Kieran is active on social media as Ezzy Moon @Ezzy_Moon.
 Find her blog at kdhculturechat.blogspot.com